baojiao9799/todo-api/APISpec.md

 `400 Bad Request` - Request payload invalid OR status provided not a valid enum value

+`401 Unauthorized` - User/Client is not authenticated

-`401 Unauthorized` - Request does not have valid authentication to update the todo
+`403 Forbidden` - User/Client does not have permission to edit todo

 ### Delete a Todo
 ---